Scroll down the page to find out what’s going on at St. John’s.

 Beacon House Food Bank: Need is always there for non-perishable food, hygiene items and baby food and supplies.

 Next Takeout: June 26th – Cold plate $10 or Baked Beans $5.
-Call Sheila King to order.
+Call Sheila King to order beginning the end of May.
 Net proceeds to go toward new steps for the Church.

 Thinking of becoming confirmed?
 It is recommended that candidates be 15 years of age or older.
 If interested please speak to Rev. Ruby.